Army APFT Standards: What You Need to Know to Pass the Test

 ACFT Requirements

-Hand-Release Push-Ups test your upper body endurance.
+Hand-Release Push-Ups measure your upper body endurance.

-The Sprint-Drag-Carry event simulates battlefield movements.
+The Sprint-Drag-Carry event simulates movements typical on the battlefield.

 Comparison with APFT